 DID YOU KNOW?
 The name Bucintoro is derived from the Venetian word ‘burcio’, a traditional term for a lagoon vessel, and ‘in oro’, meaning covered in gold.
 There are also other theories about the history of the name, but this one seems to make most sense.

 The Venetian residents are mainly interested in the races that follow the parade.
 Each regata is sailed in a different traditional boat, depending on the age and the gender of the rowers.
 The young rowers use pupparini, which are fast, agile boats with a wider stern.
 The women use the light and shorter boat mascareta.
 The men race in a six-oared caorlina and for the main regata in a gondolino.
 This was designed and built exclusively for the Regata Storica and is lighter and faster than a gondola.
 If you want to read more about the different vessels, the website of the Regata Storica provides more detail on each of these.
+If you are intrigued by their rowing skills and you would like to follow a rowing class, you can read about my first experience in ‘Rowing is the ultimate local experience when visiting Venice‘.

 The participating boats do not only have a number, but – since 1843 – they are also painted in bright colors.
 They are repainted every year to avoid superstition that a certain color would always be winning.
 The colors make it easy to recognize them from far away and makes the whole event even more festive.